Do you know which sites are on the UNESCO list of World Heritage sites in Turkey? We didn’t – until we started creating this page!

 Current World Heritage Sites In Turkey

 So, those are the current sites that have made the UNESCO list of World Heritage sites in Turkey.
-As it grows, we’ll add the new places to this page and, as you might have guessed from reading this, we’ve kind of got a little travel mission now to visit, revisit and blog about these places.
+The tentative list is also huge.
+As it grows, we’ll add the new places to this page.
+And, as you might have guessed from reading this, we’ve kind of got a little travel mission now to visit, revisit and blog about these places.
 Wonder how we’ll get on…

 As well as the World Heritage List, UNESCO also awards other types of recognition in other categories.
 For Turkey, this is: